PEZ/rn-rf-shadow/README.md

 Follow along to get started using [Calva](http://calva.io), [Emacs/CIDER](https://cider.mx), or the command line.
 It is assumed you have Java installad as well as dev tool chains for the platforms yuo are targeting.
 (If you are targeting the Web, then Chrome is enough.)

+## Installing

+To facilitate that you can easily try this out without installing anything globally on your machine, this project installs everything it needs locally in `node_modules`.
+Then `npx` is used to execute tools like `expo-cli`.
+That said, it is assumed you have Java installed.

+To install dependencies, and setup the project, run:

+1. `npm i`

+From there use your favorite editor and/or the prompt.

-## Using Calva
+## Using VS Code + Calva

+0. Install the [Calva](https://calva.io) extension in VS Code.
-Open the project in VS Code.
+1. Open the project in VS Code.
 Then:

-1. `npm i`
 1. Run the Calva command **Start a Project REPL and Connect (aka Jack-in)**
    1. Select the project type `Hello RN Shadow`.
    1. Wait for shadow to build the project.